🖨️ Printing tips:

 🌐 Presently in: Russia (GMT+3)

-I build software, dabbling in code since about 2009 when I wanted to make videogames and working professionally since 2014 in roles ranging from tech support and backend developer to technical consultant, development team lead and architect.
+I build software, dabbling in code since about 2009 when I wanted to make videogames and working professionally since 2014 in roles ranging from office tech support to web backend-focused development team lead and job interviewer.

-For programming I primarily use Ruby, but have also built working software in numerous other languages, including low-level C and functional Clojure, and altered existing software in a whole bunch of others too (Python, Lua, Golang, TypeScript…).
+For programming I primarily use Ruby, but have also built working software in numerous other languages, including low-level C and functional Clojure, and altered existing software in a whole bunch of others too (Python, Lua, Go, TypeScript…).
+Experience with a wide assortment of technologies tends to give me a slight head start in exploring new tech.

-I’m especially interested in FOSS, sovereign digital infrastructure, open federated networks, knowledge management and Semantic Web, and especially opposed to manipulative industries like advertisement, gambling and the vast majority of “Web3” and mobile videogames.
-Generally curious, so may be interested in things in between.
+I’m especially interested in open-source software, sovereign digital infrastructure, federated solutions, knowledge management and Semantic Web; and especially opposed to industries built on user manipulation like advertisement, gambling and the vast majority of “Web3” and mobile videogames.
+Generally curious, so may be interested in things in between and outside of that.

 🛠️ Work experience